owncloud/ocis/docs/ocis/deployment/ocis_full.md

 ## Overview

 * oCIS, the collaboration service, Collabora or OnlyOffice running behind Traefik as reverse proxy
-* Collabora or OnlyOffice enable you to edit documents in your browser
+* Collabora or OnlyOffice enable you to edit office documents in your browser
 * The collaboration server acts as a bridge to make the oCIS storage accessible to Collabora and OnlyOffice
 * Traefik generating self-signed certificates for local setup or obtaining valid SSL certificates for a server setup
 * The whole deployment acts as a modular toolkit to use different flavors of office suites and ocis features